rokmc756/GPFarmer/roles/pgbouncer/Porting-Rocky-8.md

 Mar 24 02:21:26 rk8-master collectd[9939]: read-function of plugin `python.pgbouncer_info' failed.
 Will suspend it for 40.000 seconds.
 ~~~

-Fixed the following errors after collecting number of columns from output of SHOW STATS and SHOW POOLS in pgbouncer_info.conf
+[4] The following error occurs when getting number of columns from return output of SHOW STATS and SHOW POOLS in pgbouncer_gpdb_info.py
 ~~~
 Mar 24 02:48:48 rk8-master collectd[11188]: Unhandled python exception in read callback: ValueError: too many values to unpack (expected 9)
 Mar 24 02:48:48 rk8-master collectd[11188]: Traceback (most recent call last):